 What causes yellow discharge during pregnancy, and when should you seek medical advice?
 Here’s what you need to know about yellow vaginal discharge through the trimesters.

-If you’re used to tracking your menstrual cycles and fertility signs, you’re probably very familiar with keeping an eye on your discharge.
+If you’re used to tracking your menstrual cycles and fertility signs, you’re probably very familiar with keeping an eye on your vaginal discharge.